 Neck Strain or Spasm

 Neck pain associated with muscle tightness often originates from poor posture such as sleeping wrong or sitting at a desk incorrectly.
-Typically, this pain will subside after a few days.
+Typically, this pain will subside after a few days or weeks.
 Treatment may include rest, stretching, heat, ice, NSAIDs, and muscle relaxers.
 If the poor posture is not corrected, the pain may persist or recur.
-In these cases, it is important to correct the bad posture to prevent it from happening again and help resolve it.
+In these cases, it is important to correct the bad posture to help resolve it and prevent it from happening again.

-Occasionally, performing trigger point injections to the muscles around the neck and shoulders may help relieve pain.
+Performing trigger point injections to the muscles around the neck and shoulders may help relieve pain.
 Trigger points are spots in muscles that are painful to the touch and also refer pain to other parts of the body.
 The most common locations for trigger points are in the neck.
 The pain may also move from the neck area to the shoulder and even possibly farther down the arm.
-On the other hand, tender points are painful spots in muscles that do not refer pain to other parts of the body.
-Trigger points may be treated with injections.
-The muscles are injected with numbing medicine, usually lidocaine, using a small needle.
+The tight and painful muscles are typically injected with numbing medicine, such as lidocaine, using a small needle.
 The needle and the numbing medicine cause the muscle to relax, thus providing pain relief.
+In certain cases, Botox can be injected to provide even longer lasting relief of the pain.

 Arthritis of the Neck